exuanbo/gulp-inline-source-html/README.md

 - `svgAsImage`: convert `<img inline src="*.svg" />` to `<img>` and not `<svg>` (default `false`)
 - `swallowErrors`: enable/disable suppression of errors (default `false`)

-For documentation about the options-object, See [popeindustries/inline-source](https://github.com/popeindustries/inline-source#usage).
+For documentation about the options-object, see [popeindustries/inline-source](https://github.com/popeindustries/inline-source#usage).

 ## License